huggingface/instruction-tuned-sd/data_preparation/README.md

 We used 5000 randomly sampled images as the original images from the `train` set of [ImageNette](https://www.tensorflow.org/datasets/catalog/imagenette).
 To derive their cartoonized renditions, we used the [Whitebox Cartoonizer model](https://huggingface.co/sayakpaul/whitebox-cartoonizer).
 For deriving the `instructions.txt` file, we used [ChatGPT](https://chat.openai.com/).
 In particular, we used the following prompt:

-> Provide al teast 50 synonymous sentences for the following instruction: "Cartoonize the natural image."
+> Provide al teast 50 synonymous sentences for the following instruction: "Cartoonize the following image."

 Dataset preparation is divided into three steps: